-After shooting the impressive Cathedral in Boac, we just walked down the main street and bought some arrow root pasalubong at Boac Hotel just across the church.
+After shooting the impressive Cathedral in Boac, we just walked down the main street and bought some arrowroot pasalubong at Boac Hotel just across from the church.
 Hired a tricycle to take us back to Gasan.
-The mid day ride seems long and I was dozing off through the ride.
+The mid-day ride seems long and I was dozing off through the ride.
 It took at least 40 minutes until we reached Barangay Pinggan.
-Finally we arrived in Club Marinduque Resort.
+Finally, we arrived at Club Marinduque Resort.

 Club marinduque Pool

-I recommended to stay here in Barangay Pinggan in Gasan so we’d be near by the Tres Reyes Islands.
+I recommended staying here in Barangay Pinggan in Gasan so we’d be near the Tres Reyes Islands.
 Chanced upon Club Marinduque through recommendations from the locals when we arrived.
 There’s another resort there owned by a German but is currently finishing construction.
 We knew at once we would stay here when we checked out the rooms.
-They’re spacious, neatly designed and has complete facilities.
-The single rooms with large double beds cost Php 1080.00 an additional Php 200.00 per each person.
-Then there’s the double room which has 2 large beds and can accommodate 6-8 persons costing Php 1800.00.
-We took the latter since we thought it more practical and comfortable.
+They’re spacious, neatly designed, and has complete facilities.
+The single rooms with large double beds cost Php 1080.00 an additional Php 200.00 per person.
+Then there’s the double room which has 2 large beds and can accommodate 6-8 people costing Php 1800.00.
+We took the latter since we thought it was more practical and comfortable.

 Club Marinduque Pavillion and rooms